 While Switzerland may be the original watch-making superpower, Japan has developed its horological industry into an equally impressive player.
 As the Swiss have honed their traditional skills to create the most luxurious timepieces in the world, the Japanese have embraced technological innovation to produce the most functional.
 At the forefront of Japan’s booming watch industry are brands like Citizen, Seiko, Orient, and G-Shock.
 Labels, such as these, see an incredible supply of highly efficient designs with quartz or mechanical movements and sophisticated features come out of the country.
 But, with so many quality Japanese timepieces on the market, it can be difficult to choose which to buy.
-As such, we’ve created this guide to the top ten Japanese watches for men, so that you can experience the absolute best that the country has to offer.
+These are the best Japanese watches on the market right now.

 1. Citizen Eco-Drive Titanium Perpetual Chronograph A-T Watch